-Again the solo is simply the Verse/Chorus a tone down.
+Again, make sure you can see how the solo is simply the verse/chorus but one tone down.

 Whistle For The Choir second guitar part

-We also look at how to play the vocal melody, how to create a second guitar part and what scales you could use when improvising over the progression.
+Of course, you get full TAB for everything that happens in the video lessons but it doesn’t stop there!
+We also create a second guitar part and look at what scales you could use when improvising over the chord progression.

-The deeper you go into the song like this, the more you’ll learn from it.
+The deeper you go into a song like this, the more you’ll learn from it.

-By changing key we don’t just simply change the chords and play the same part.
+By changing key we can’t just simply change the chords and play the same parts.

 All chords will lend themselves to playing the song in different ways, especially when it’s a one guitar arrangement.
 For example, if chord I is an E chord, switching the bass between the root and 5th, the 5th will be higher than the root.
 When in the key of A, the 5th can be placed below the root.